tmtowtdi/cc/docs/sources/scripts/turtle/place_gps.txt

 - Download the startup script template: ``> pastebin get DkS2Evw3 startup``
 - Edit the startup script; enter the X, Y, Z coordinates into the script.
 - Run the script: ``> startup``

+Be really careful about getting the coordinates right.
+If you give the GPS computers the wrong coordinates, any computer or turtle using that system is going to think it's in the wrong location.
+Check and double-check.

 .. _scripts_place_gps_restart: